-Judy Vizzari interviews Vicky Shukuroglou, from Eltham.
+Judy Vizzari visits the garden of Vicky Shukuroglou, from Eltham.

 Today is a special day.
 Not because the temperature gauge is measuring high 30s – we’ve had lots of heat lately – or because Eltham has become frighteningly tinder dry, but because I’m meeting Vicky Shukuroglou, a young woman I’ve been hoping to visit for some time now.
 Vicky is busy – she’s an artist on the move so I’m feeling lucky to finally catch up with her.